guerratron/minIniFS/README.md

 It is used following similar instructions to those of the "minIni4Arduino" library, for more detailed information read the original README1.md

+Generally, install it from the Arduino IDE library manager (if it exists).

+Another alternative way would be to copy the directory and include it "by hand" in the Arduino libraries folder (inside "../libraries/"), then restart the IDE.

 --------------------------------------------------------
 # MODIFICATIONS TO THE ORIGINAL "minIni4Arduino" LIBRARY
 --------------------------------------------------------